Indyfficient/Indyfficient-Auto-Clicker/README.md

 2. To verify on Windows:
    - Open Command Prompt
    - Navigate to the folder containing the file
-   - Run: `certutil -hashfile Indyfficient Auto-Clicker.exe MD5`
+   - Run: `certutil -hashfile "Indyfficient Auto-Clicker.exe" MD5`
 3. Compare the output with the MD5 checksum provided above.

 ## License